FH-Potsdam/teaching-parametric-design/src/site/en/introduction.md

 The material for this course is not only offered in different languages, but also offers you the choice to choose between your preferred learning style.
 You can just *read* all the text, you can *watch* the videos or download the code examples and learn by *experimenting* with the code.

 All videos come with subtitles.
 Use the little button in the lower right to activate them.
 If you cannot activate them, switch to a different browser.
 For privacy reasons we are not using a video hosting service like YouTube.
 We are using the browser's native video player, which is slightly different depending on which browser you use.
-Underneath each video, you find a link to the code shown in the video.

 {{ img('subtitles.png', 'Enabling subtitles.') }}